Team Tabby (TABY)

 - The Engineer: Tenya hails from a proud line of industrialists, giving him a wealth of knowledge on the use of Dust, machinery, and hydraulics.
 He can happily speak with Yang for hours on how to modify and customize motorcycles, but he admits that weaponsmithing is outside of his area of expertise when compared to Ruby and Mei.

 - Entertainingly Wrong: Tenya has a tendency to jump to conclusions when presented with incomplete information.
-As mentioned previously, he immediately leaps to the conclusion that Izuku is an exhibitionist after hearing that he ran out of the shower in nothing but a towel.
+As mentioned previously, he immediately leaps to the conclusion that Izuku is an exhibitionist after hearing that he ran out of the shower in nothing but a towel (Nora had called for help to see what Izuku would do).
 He later concludes that Izuku is a serial philanderer after learning about Izuku's box of condoms.

 - Fastball Special: He flings Izuku at the Giant Nevermore during Initiation at the latter's request, allowing Izuku to prepare to use One For All for the first time.